Nyqusit/mess-no-frameworks-middleware/README.md

 once you are logged in a input box will show up at the top of the page. you can write a messge and press enter to send it as the user you signed in as.

-you can click the logout button at the right of the page to logout. if you you logout you can choose to login as a different user.
+you can click the logout button at the right of the page to logout. if you logout you can choose to login as a different user.